msantos/erlang-libvirt/README.md

 * Carefully check the code.
 There are many copy/paste defects.

 * Allow the caller to kill the background thread if it is blocked

+* Figure out how to deal with backwards compatibility (functions unsupported in older versions of libvirt)

+* Generate as much of the code as possible automatically from the libvirt XML documentation file (another rewrite!)

+* Reduce macro usage, many of them obscure the logic (returning from functions, setting variables, ...).
+Rename macros to show intent, e.g., VERTERR() should be something like RETURN\_ERR\_IF\_FALSE(), ISNULL() should be RETURN\_ERR\_IF\_NULL().

+* Modify the resource structure to hold function pointers based on resource type, e.g., freeing the resource, etc.